-Arizona Medical Training Institute student’s have once again excelled!
-The Arizona State Board of Nursing has released the “First Time State Board Licensure Pass Rates” for every program in Arizona.
-AMTI students were once again #1!
-AMTI first time pass rate was 97% written and 91% on skills versus a State Average of 90% and 75% respectively.
+Arizona Medical Training Institute students have once again excelled!
+The Arizona State Board of Nursing has released the “First Time State Board Licensure Pass Rates” for every program in Arizona and AMTI students were once again #1!
+AMTI first time pass rate was 97% written and 91% on skills versus the State Average of 90% and 75% respectively.
 Great job!
+The results speak for themselves, AMTI is Arizona’s premier healthcare training institute.

-The Nursing Assistant Program, as approved by the Arizona State Board of Nursing is a 120-hour program comprised of 80 classroom/laboratory hours, and 40 clinical hours.
+The Certified Nursing Assistant Program, as approved by the Arizona State Board of Nursing is a 120-hour program comprised of 80 classroom/laboratory hours and 40 clinical externship hours.
+This quick but thorough training program focus on the important skills to get you certified as a nursing assistant so you can begin your new career in healthcare.

-This program will provide students with the theory and skills required to practice as a certified nursing assistant in long- term care, intermediate care, and acute care settings.
-The curriculum includes classroom/lab/clinical instruction in physiology, psychological, and basic nursing care needs when caring for clients across the lifespan with a primary focus on long term care.
-Teaching methods encompass a variety of strategies including hands on practice, didactic, discussion, videos, computer-aided technology, as well as laboratory and clinic based work experience.
+This program provides students with the theory and skills required to practice as a Certified Nursing Assistant in long-term care, intermediate care, and acute care settings.
+The curriculum includes classroom/lab/clinical instruction in physiology, psychological, and basic nursing care needs when caring for clients with a primary focus on long-term care.
+Teaching methods encompass a variety of strategies including hands-on practice, discussion, instructional skill videos, computer-aided technology, as well as laboratory and clinical based work experience.

 - Register For Classes